ptsteadman/notebook/log.md

 ### Monday, April 9th 2018

-- Yoga
++ Yoga
-- 3hrs Artforum
++ 3hrs Artforum
 - 30mins essay
-- 1.5hrs blog post
++ 1.5hrs blog post
 - Some hacking

+I think I have money-related anxiety around finding a new (round) of clients.
+I should definitely add bizdev to my daily activities. staying in a marriage is sacrifice
+'my mom sacrificed a lot'
+anger is a great emotion